jruby/jruby/BUILDING.md

 Building JRuby from Source
 ==========================

+NOTE: needs maven-3.0.x - maven-3.1.0 is pending and might fail.

 JRuby uses Maven for building and bootstrapping itself, along with Rake, RSpec, and MSpec for running integration tests.